k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 <td width="450pxl" valign="top">
 <ul>
 <li>
-<p>Writing method into Cassandra- using Cassandra loader or JDBC driver for parsers.
+<p>Writing method into Cassandra using Cassandra loader or JDBC driver for parsers.
 The PARSER_WRITING_TYPE parameter defines the method used to load the data into Cassandra by Parsers: Cassandra Loader or JDBC driver.
 The default value is JDBC.</p>
 </li>
 </ul>
 </td>